- ACRONYMS AND DEFINITIONS

 - MECHANISM OF ACTION

-- Cyclooxygenase is also an important enzyme in the production of inflammatory mediators
+- Cyclooxygenase is also involved in the production of inflammatory mediators, and this is why aspirin has analgesic and antipyretic properties.

 - ACUTE CORONARY SYNDROME